spring-epfl/spring22-TomDemont/README.md

 ### Code hierarchy

 The hierarchy of this code follows the standard hierarchy of Flask application, without the need for Blueprint patterns.
-Here's a quick description of the different file and their purposes:
+Here's a quick description of the different files and their purposes:

 * [`srs.py`](srs.py): the application's location, loaded with the command `flask run`
 * [`test.py`](test.py): the unit tests for the application